-- (a) The information required in B-UAS.2612(a) should be transmitted by either: - (1) One single UA involved in the MSO - (2) All individual UAs involved in the MSO as individual message - (3) A collective message representing all involved UAs transmitted by: - (i) One single UA involved in the MSO - (ii) All individual UAs involved in the MSO as collective message - (4) Ans combination of the above (1) to (3).
+- (a) The information required in B-UAS.2612(a) should be transmitted by either: - (1) Individual messages transmitted by: - (i) One single UA involved in the MSO (assuming the single UA represents the other UA's involved in the MSO) - (ii) All individual UAs involved in the MSO - (2) A collective message representing all involved UAs transmitted by: - (i) One single UA involved in the MSO - (ii) All individual UAs involved in the MSO as a collective message - (3) Any combination of the above (1) and (2).

-It may be sufficient for an MSO where the individual UAs are operating relative to each other that only one UA involved in the MSO transmits the performance related to the maneuverability and trajectory information for all involved UAs.
-For other types of operation it may be required that all participating UAs transmitting this information individually.
+It may be sufficient for an MSO where the individual UAs are operating relative to each other that only one UA involved in the MSO transmits the actual data related to the maneuverability and the intended trajectory information for all involved UAs.
+For other types of operations it may be required that all participating UAs transmit this information individually.

-- (b) The transmission performance should consider the performance related to the maneuverability of the UAs involved in MSO and the needs of the operational environment.
-As it is assumed that the operational environment is shared with other participants with potential significant differences in the velocity, the safety distances (e.g. Remain Well Clear RWC) that allow a safe operation should be time based instead of distance based. - (c) The "appropriate action in time to remain in a safe state" should be understood to be initiated either: - (1) By an external superordinate system independent if it is ATC controlled or Collaborative Controlled - (2) By the UA segments itself where a superordinate system is: - (i) Not available, or - (ii) A superordinate system is failed or not working as intended - (3) A combination of (1) and (2)
+- (b) The transmission performance should consider the performance related to the maneuverability of the UAs involved in MSO and the needs driven by the operational environment.
+It is assumed that the operational environment is shared with other participants with potentially significant differences in velocity.
+Therefore, the safety distances (e.g. Remain Well Clear, RWC) that allow for safe operations should be time-based unless distance-based separation supports safer operations. - (c) The "appropriate action in a reasonable amount of time to ensure safe operations" should be understood to be initiated either: - (1) By an external superordinate system, such as ATC or U-Space - (2) By the participants in a collaborative controlled environment - (3) By the MSO segments themselves, where a superordinate system is: - (i) Not available, or - (ii) Failed or not working as intended - (4) A combination of (1), (2) and (3)